gitextensions/gitextensions/README.md

 GitExtensionsTest
 =================

-This are Unit tests for GitExtensions (https://github.com/gitextensions/gitextensions).
+This repository contains unit tests for GitExtensions (https://github.com/gitextensions/gitextensions).

-This is just a submodule of GitExtensions
+It is a submodule of GitExtensions.